 All product images are displayed on our website are as accurate as possible.
 However due to the inconsistency of monitors and screens, colour tones and shades may not be exact to the product.
-If you are not entirely happy with your purchase you may return it in a saleable condition within 28 days for an exchange of refund.
+If you are not entirely happy with your purchase you may return it in a saleable condition within 45 days for an exchange or refund.

 What sizing formats do we use?

 All sizes shown on our website are The natural EU size first on Vibram Fivefingers and Furoshiki.
-There is also an approximate UK size conversion .
+There is also an approximate UK size conversion.
 If you are not sure what size to order please contact us or take a look at our size guide which you will find in the website menu .
-If you find that you have ordered the wrong size, you may return your purchase within 28 days for an exchange of refund.
+If you find that you have ordered the wrong size, you may return your purchase within 45 days for an exchange of refund.

 What payment methods are available?

-Payment methods available on are- Visa Credit, Visa Debit, Electron, Mastercard, American Express, Switch, Maestro and Solo.If you wish to pay via Cheque or Postal Order please contact us first.
+Payment methods available on are- Visa Credit, Visa Debit, Electron, Mastercard, American Express, Switch, Maestro, PayPal, Apple Pay ,Google Pay and Klarna.
 The order will not be processed until payment is received or has cleared.

 What delivery options do you offer?

-All UK Footwear orders are dispatched using Royal Mail First Class Recorded Delivery.
+All UK Footwear orders are dispatched using Royal Mail Tracked Delivery.
+With SMS and email Notifications.

 Can my order be delivered on a Saturday?

 This can be arranged.
 Please contact us first.
 There is usually an additional cost for this service.

 How can I cancel an order?